 - 1. One baseline continuously tracking fewer satellites than the others.
 See Number of satellites under Tools | Plot Multi-Base. - 2.
-KAR regularly resolving incorrectly, or not at all, on one baseline but not the others. - 3.
+ARTK regularly resolving incorrectly, or not at all, on one baseline but not the others. - 3.
 Numerous cycle slips in the Message Log files stemming only from one base. - 4.
-Print cycle slips to message log must be enabled under the Advanced 1 tab. - 5.
-Numerous bad data messages (those starting with \$\$\$) are present in Message Log files (FML/RML) and seem to stem only from one base station. - 6.
+Numerous bad data messages (those starting with \$\$\$) are present in Message Log files (FML/RML) and seem to stem only from one base station. - 5.
 Having larger carrier phase or C/A code RMS residuals.
 See C/A Code and Carrier Phase Measurement Residual RMS plots under Tools | Plot Multi-Base.

-For the first three cases, eliminating the baseline only from KAR should be sufficient.
-This is performed from Settings | Individual | General, by clicking the Omit... button.
+For the first three cases, eliminating the baseline only from ARTK should be sufficient.
+This is performed from the General tab, by using the Satellite/Baseline Omissions options.
 Reject all satellites, on the selected baseline for the entire data set, but from KAR/Fixed-Static only.

 For the fifth case, there are two approaches.
 The easiest is to disable it, which works best in most cases.
 Disabling can be performed a number of ways, but the easiest is to right-click on the base in the Map Window, and click Edit.
 Once the Disabled option is selected, the base station symbol should have a red X on it.
-The other alternative is to deweight it, which is done from Settings | Individual | Measurement.
-From the Values are for list under the Measurement
+The other alternative is to deweight it, which is done from the Measurement tab.

-Standard Deviations box, select the problematic baseline.
-Disable the Use main settings option.
 Enter code and carrier phase standard deviations that are more representative of the data for this baseline.
-You may also wish to disable this baseline from KAR as well, which is explained in the paragraph above.
+You may also wish to disable this baseline from ARTK as well, which is explained in the paragraph above.